Climate indicator products

 Length

-Glacier length change is derived from annual, repeated measurements of distance between the glacier terminus and fixed landmarks.
-It should be noted that in contrast to mass balance measurements, length change does not require annual measurements to have a continuous series.
-If one year’s data is absent, length change is derived from two years instead of one, maintaining the cumulative signal.
-Nonetheless, some of the length change series are discontinuous.
+Glacier front variation is derived from annual, repeated measurements of distance between the glacier terminus and fixed landmarks.
+It should be noted that in contrast to mass balance measurements, front variation does not require annual measurements to have a continuous series.
+If one year’s data is absent, front variation is derived from two years instead of one, maintaining the cumulative signal.
+Nonetheless, some of the front variation series are discontinuous.
 This is shown by a red vertical line in the diagram.

 References and more information